TanStack Start Quickstart (beta)

 Visit your app's homepage at http://localhost:3000.
 Sign up to create your first user.

-Learn how add custom sign-up and sign-in pages with Clerk components.
+Learn how add custom sign-in-or-up page with Clerk components.

 Read user and session data

-Learn how to use Clerk's hooks and helpers to access the active session and user data in your TanStack Start application.
+Learn how to use Clerk's hooks and helpers to access the active session and user data in your TanStack Start app.

 Customization & localization